FeffyLaffy/Discord-bot/README.md

 # Discord-bot

-Simple Discord bot with cogs
+This simple how to create discord bot using python with cogs